evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/pickle.rst

 Attempts to pickle unpicklable objects will raise the :exc:`PicklingError` exception; when this happens, an unspecified number of bytes may have already been written to the underlying file.
-Trying to pickle a highly recursive data structure may exceed the maximum recursion depth, a :exc:`RecursionError` will be raised in this case.
+Trying to pickle a highly recursive data structure may exceed the maximum recursion depth, a :exc:`RuntimeError` will be raised in this case.
 You can carefully raise this limit with :func:`sys.setrecursionlimit`.